Emmascobar/ToDoApp/README.md

 ## Routes:
 - localhost:8080/index : Homepage.
 - localhost:8080/tasks :  view all tasks list.
-In this page you can able also search, update or delete an existing task.
+In this page you can be able also search, update or delete an existing task.
 - localhost:8080/add-task : view the form to add a new task in database.
 - localhost:8080/update-form/{id} : view an exist task to modificate it.
 - localhost:8080/user-form : view the form to add a new user in database.